Allergan Breast Implants

 Cancer patients have been filing lawsuits against Allergan for its BIOCELL® breast implants.
 The textured products have been recalled after studies showed an increased risk of cancer - specifically BIA-ALCL (Breast Implant-Associated Anaplastic Large Cell Lymphoma).

 Hundreds of women have been affected by the recall of the implants.
 Some have even developed cancer that is related to their breast implants.
 Lawsuits related to the recalled breast implants have been filed.

-Taking legal action against a drug and/or medical device manufacturer can be a daunting prospect.
+Legal action against a drug and/or medical device manufacturer can be daunting.
 We all hear about how "Big Pharma" corporations have loads of money at their disposal with which to fight lawsuits.
 Such a case is usually filled with challenges and complexities.
-Regardless, if you or a family member developed cancer as a result of a dangerous medical device like the Allergan breast implant, you may be entitled to monetary compensation for your damages.
+Regardless, if you or a family member developed cancer due to a dangerous medical device like the Allergan breast implant, you may be entitled to monetary compensation for your damages.
 Additionally, profitable and powerful drug and medical device manufacturers should be held responsible for selling dangerous products to the public.
 Lawsuits against these companies for the harm they cause could protect future consumers.
 Expert legal representation is crucial when initiating legal action against a dangerous drug/medical device manufacturer.